Fiscal2/Fiscal2/README.md

 ## Hi everyone 👋

 - ⚡ My name is Zac and I'm currently living in the Metro Detroit Area
-- 🔭 I’m currently working on developing my skills in Python
+- 🔭 I’m currently working on developing my skills in Python and Swift
 - 🌱 I’m currently a student at Michigan State University.

 ### Languages: